 IC Markets provides a mobile version of all the platforms it offers, including MetaTrader 4 and MetaTrader 5 and cTrader, all of which come standard for iOS and Android.

 To learn more about the mobile version of cTrader, read our guide to cTrader; for MT4 or MT5, read our guide to Metatrader.

-IC Markets provides execution on an agency basis, which means orders may be subject to positive or negative slippage as there are no re-quotes.
-The broker offers up to 500:1 leverage (0.20% margin) and permits hedging.
+IC Markets provides execution on an agency basis, which means orders may be subject to positive or negative slippage as there are no re-quotes, and the broker permits hedging.

 ...IC Markets has a good range of educational content for beginners...

-It is worth mentioning that IC Markets has a good range of educational content for beginners under its 101 series that ranges from topics such as trading psychology to technical analysis, with nearly a dozen or more articles in each category.
+In terms of educational content, it is worth mentioning that IC Markets has a good range of content for beginners under its 101 series that ranges from topics such as trading psychology to technical analysis, with nearly a dozen or more articles in each category.

 IC Markets can appeal to algorithmic traders that use the MT4, MT5, or cTrader platforms, and who need agency execution coupled with competitive spreads and low commissions.

 The standard account would not be my choice as spreads are inherently wider compared to the True ECN account for MT4 or the cTrader account, which is priced slightly better by about $1 per 100,000 units traded.